zenml-io/blog.zenml.io/_posts/2022-04-01-customer_satisfaction.md

 * `ingest_data`  :- This step will ingest the data from the source and will return a dataframe, csv file is in `data` folder.
 * `clean_data`   :- This step will clean the data and remove the unwanted columns.
 It removes columns which contributes less to the target variable and fill null values with mean.
 * `model_train`  :- This step will train different models like xgboost, lightgbm, random forest.
-I am also using `mlflow tracking` to track our model performance, parameters, metrics and saving the model.
+I am also using `MLflow tracking` to track our model performance, parameters, metrics and saving the model.
 * `evaluation`   :- This step will evaluates the model and will save the metrics using mlfow autlogging into the artifact store.
 This can be used to compare the performance of different models and make decision to select the best model.
 It will also help in doing error analysis of our selected model.

 ![Steps in the ZenML traditional pipeline ](/assets/posts/training_pipeline.png)